semeval2025-task1/semeval2025-task1.github.io/index.md

 English training data for both subtasks can be obtained from the [Training Data page](/data/training/training_data.md).

-Portuguese training data for both subtasks coming soon.
+Portuguese training data for Subtask A are also available from the [Training Data page](/data/training/training_data.md).

 #### Sample Data